museum-of-war/nft/readme.md

 <i> pip install eth-brownie </i>

-We only use OpenSea dependencies, install as follows on terminal:
+We only use OpenZeppelin dependencies, install as follows on terminal:

 <i> brownie pm install OpenZeppelin/openzeppelin-contracts@4.0.0 </i>